Rakeela/dragora-notes/2022-12-13-Three-Hundred-and-Twelfth.md

 51 hours.
 I pawed through my candy stash again.
 So much beautiful chocolate.
 I even have ruby chocolate.
 What does that taste like?
 Berry delicious, according to the wrapper.

 ---
+I have feedback from my editor on my second manuscript.
+There are errors in it, of course there are errors in it, I hired an editor to catch all of them.
+But oh, it burns.
+I don't want to confront the errors in my work.
+I may take a day off from writing tomorrow to spend it reading the editor feedback and getting started on rewrites instead.

+---
 Back to [[day-post-archive]]